dianamoreira/thefuck/ArchSW-docs/REPORT.md

 This view, also known as **Deployment View**, is concerned with the topology of software components on the physical layer, as well as the physical connections between them.
 Makes the mapping the software to the hardware.

 For this system, we'll use the [deployment diagram](http://www.agilemodeling.com/artifacts/deploymentDiagram.htm) to show what hardware components ("nodes") exist, what software components ("artifacts") run on each node, and how the different pieces are connected.

+To start _**The Fuck**_ the client only needs a computer carrier of any operating system is the prerequisite is only contain a `bash`.
+In this way, the interaction with `bash` gives rise to two "artifacts": the system through the user interface (`UI`) itself when it want/need can run the application, after having properly installed, and the corrector with the help of some rules already solves the problem posed by it.

 ### Scenarios